right-mouse/advent-of-code-2015/README.md

 ### Interpreted

-Simply run it with `sbcl` or any other Common Lisp implementations:
+Simply run it with `sbcl` or any other Common Lisp implementation:
 ```
-sbcl --non-interactive --load main.lisp --eval '(aoc-main::main)'
+sbcl --non-interactive --load main.lisp --eval '(aoc::main <day>)'
 ```

 ### Compiled